Non Compete Lawsuit FAQs

 Our Solutions Roadmap is a quick and easy way to share the details of what you are facing and receive preliminary feedback from a member of our team.
 Use the button below to get started- it is 100% confidential and 100% free.

-Can I Sue My Employer for Preventing My Employment?
+Can I Sue My Employer for Trying to Enforce the Non Compete?

 Suing your former employer depends on their motives and actions.
 While they have the right to enforce an employment contract, if their actions are malicious or violate other rules, you might have a counterclaim.
 Your attorney will assess potential counterclaims and employment law violations during the initial case review.